-But one odd bird call caught Alyssa’s attention.
+But one bird letting out very odd and loud cries caught Alyssa’s attention.

 Alyssa jumped up and said to Josh, “I think that’s a distressed kitten”.

 Now Alyssa and Josh aren’t just ANY crazy cat loving couple.
 She’s a Master Keeper volunteer at Big Cat Rescue in Tampa, Florida and Josh worked maintenance at the sanctuary.
 So their life has been filled with felines of all sizes, including a wide range of “catty” vocalizations.

 She made her way to the sound, reaching the fence line of the property… almost an acre away!
 Just over 200 feet, that meant whatever was making the noise had some “pipes” on it!There was a small, aluminum shed on the neighbors property where they found the cry originating.

 Alyssa was 100% sure now that it was coming from a kitten.

 Josh’s younger sister, Emma, told Alyssa that she’d heard that same “bird noise” the night before, around 4 or 5 pm.

 This meant that the kitten had been letting out the piercing plea for help for about 15 hours!